MLLM-Fabric: Multimodal Large Language Model-Driven Robotic Framework for Fabric Sorting and Selection: Experimental Setup

 \subsection{Model Training and Evaluation Setup}

-Each fabric sample is annotated with a four-dimensional attribute vector $\mathbf{a} = [a_1, a_2, a_3, a_4] \in \{0,1,2\}^4$, representing elasticity, softness, thickness, and surface texture.
-Attributes are discretized into three ordinal levels: 0 (low), 1 (moderate), and 2 (high).
-To enhance supervision clarity, we retain only samples labeled 0 or 2 for training, discarding moderate-level examples to avoid semantic ambiguity and improve contrast in pairwise learning.
+Each fabric is annotated with a four-dimensional attribute vector $\mathbf{a} = [a_1, a_2, a_3, a_4] \in \{0,1,2\}^4$, representing elasticity, softness, thickness, and texture.
+Attributes are discretized into three levels: 0 (low), 1 (moderate), and 2 (high).
+To improve supervision clarity, we retain only level-0 and level-2 samples for training, discarding moderate-level cases to avoid ambiguity and enhance contrast in pairwise learning.

-Two evaluation settings are used.
-The seen-fabric setting selects 200 training fabrics to form 24,000 extreme-level comparison pairs.
-From these, 4,000 pairs are randomly sampled for training and 400 for validation, ensuring equal distribution across the four attributes.
-Fabric instances may recur, but pairwise combinations are not duplicated across sets.
-The unseen-fabric setting evaluates generalization using 20 additional fabrics entirely excluded from training.
-Pair construction follows the same protocol with strict fabric-level isolation to prevent overlap.
-To assess extrapolation beyond binary extremes, we further evaluate the model on fine-grained comparisons involving adjacent attribute levels, such as 0 versus 1 and 1 versus 2.
-These cases are excluded from training and used solely to test the model's ability to reason over subtle differences.

-To mitigate overcommitment in ambiguous comparisons~\cite{LLM_Abstention}, we incorporate an abstain option into all prompts.
-While this mechanism is designed to improve reliability under uncertainty, its impact is not the focus of our primary evaluation.
-As an initial exploration, we conduct a separate test on 50 curated duplicate fabric pairs excluded from training.
-Our fine-tuned models abstained in fewer than 50 percent of these cases, whereas GPT-4o abstained in over 90 percent, indicating more conservative decision behavior.
-These findings highlight the limitations of our current training setup and motivate future work on explicit duplicate-aware supervision.
+We use two evaluation settings.
+In the seen-fabric setting, 200 fabrics are used to generate 24,000 extreme-level comparison pairs.
+From these, 4,000 pairs are sampled for training and 400 for validation, evenly distributed across attributes.
+Fabric samples may recur, but pair combinations are unique across sets.
+The unseen-fabric setting uses 20 held-out fabrics with the same protocol and ensures no overlap at the fabric level.
+To evaluate generalization beyond binary extremes, we also assess the model on fine-grained comparisons between adjacent levels (0 vs. 1 and 1 vs. 2), which are excluded from training.
+To handle uncertainty in ambiguous cases~\cite{LLM_Abstention}, we include an abstain option in all prompts.
+Though not a focus of primary evaluation, we test it on 50 curated duplicate pairs.
+Our fine-tuned models abstained in fewer than 50\% of cases, while GPT-4o abstained in over 90\%, indicating more conservative behavior.
+This suggests current training lacks duplicate-aware supervision and motivates future improvements.

-We evaluate Llama3.2-Vision-90B, chosen for its strong multimodal reasoning, and DeepSeek Janus-Pro-7B, a lighter baseline.
-GPT-4o is excluded due to its proprietary nature and reliance on closed APIs, which hinder reproducibility and integration into real-time systems.
-Fine-tuning is conducted on high-performance hardware.
-Llama3.2-Vision-90B is trained on an NVIDIA A800 GPU (80 GB RAM) for 6.5 hours.
-Janus-Pro-7B and Llama3.2-Vision-11B are trained on an NVIDIA A6000 (48 GB RAM) for 3 and 5 hours, respectively.
+We evaluate Llama3.2-Vision-90B for its strong multimodal reasoning, and DeepSeek Janus-Pro-7B as a lightweight baseline.
+GPT-4o is excluded due to its closed-source nature and reliance on non-reproducible APIs.
+Fine-tuning is performed on high-performance hardware: Llama3.2-Vision-90B is trained on an NVIDIA A800 (80~GB RAM) for 6.5 hours; Janus-Pro-7B and Llama3.2-Vision-11B are trained on an NVIDIA A6000 (48~GB RAM) for 3 and 5 hours, respectively.